djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/18.png">

-- Follow the steps according the below screenshot.
+- Follow the steps according the screenshots below.
 - Copy the following description:

-> **The Customer Claims agent will allow customers to query for the status of their claim request and create a new claim request.
-You will also answer questions based on claim process and insurance policy using the knowledge base.**
+> `The Customer Claims agent will allow customers to query for the status of their claim request and create a new claim request.
+You will also answer questions based on claim process and insurance policy using the knowledge base`

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/19.png">